 A 5 doesn’t tell you anything.
 A 5 quietly collects every data point about your life—your location, your friends, your hesitations, your late-night scrolls—and models it back to you in ways you can’t articulate.
 You leave a Facebook session feeling subtly worse about yourself and you can’t say why.
 That’s the discomfort.
 5 power is ambient.
 It doesn’t look like power until you notice you can’t leave.

+Fear you can act on.
+Discomfort you just absorb.
 Facebook makes you the product.
 Amazon makes you the addict.
-Same outcome, opposite psychological mechanism.
+Same extraction, opposite psychological mechanism.

 In 2021, Bezos stepped down as Amazon CEO.
 On paper, it looks like Dorsey leaving Twitter.
 It isn’t.